-Newly Proposed Title IX Regulatory Amendments Explicitly Clarify that Title IX Prohibits Discrimination on the Basis of Sexual Orientation and Gender Identity
+Newly Proposed Title IX Regulatory Amendments Explicitly Clarify That Title IX Prohibits Discrimination on the Bases of Sexual Orientation and Gender Identity

 On the 50th Anniversary of Title IX of the Education Amendments of 1972 (“Title IX”), which was celebrated on June 23, 2022, the United States Department of Education (“U.S. DOE”) issued proposed amendments to the Title IX regulations (hereinafter, “Proposed Amendments”).
 Among other significant proposed regulatory changes, the Proposed Amendments explicitly clarify for the first time that Title IX’s prohibition of discrimination on the basis of sex includes a prohibition of discrimination on the basis of an individual’s sexual orientation and gender identity, in addition to sex characteristics and sex stereotypes.
 On July 12, 2022, the Notice of Proposed Rulemaking was officially published in the Federal Register, and the U.S. DOE invited public comment on the Proposed Amendments until September 12, 2022.
 The formal adoption of the Proposed Amendments is not anticipated for several months after public comment.

 It is important to underscore that certain federal courts and Presidential Administrations have already interpreted Title IX as prohibiting discrimination on the basis of sexual orientation and gender identity.
 Additionally, it is already well-settled that California law protects students and employees from being discriminated against on the basis of sexual orientation and gender identity.
 The Proposed Amendments do not affect these established state civil rights laws.
 Accordingly, educational institutions’ obligations under such state laws remain the same.

 Title IX requires educational institutions to protect against discrimination on the basis of sex.
 Title IX specifically provides: